 The MPS provider’s cost per page can sometimes decrease too.
 The most common reason for a price drop is if a company's printer fleet is updated.
 Newer device models typically cost less to service, so these savings are passed down to the client.

 If you've already signed a contract and are interested in updating your devices, contact your managed print services provider.
 Any high-quality managed print partner should be open to potential adjustments to your cost per page rate.
-Then, a representative can evaluate the new equipment and, if applicable, add an amendment to the original contract detailing the lower pricing.
+Then, a representative can evaluate the new equipment and, if applicable, add an amendment to the original contract.

 Interested in learning more about CPP or determining if your CPP is as cost-effective as it could be?
-Schedule a 15-minute consultation with an imageOne expert to see if a no-cost assessment is your next best step!
+Or ready to start working with an MPS team that can offer a great price for incredible service?
+Schedule a 15-minute consultation with an imageOne expert today!